narencachy/azure-docs/articles/key-vault/quick-create-java.md

 Open the *pom.xml* file in [Visual Studio Code](https://code.visualstudio.com/Download) (or your favorite text editor).
 Add the following dependency elements to the group of dependencies.

-> Note that the slf4j-nop prevents warning messages and isn't part of the solution.
+> Note that the slf4j-nop prevents warning messages and isn't part of the solution

 ```xml